-The presentation of each concept should be self-contained so that an engineer should reasonably be able to understand it.
-For each concept include:
+- Develop at least 5 of the most feasible concepts developed for the solution of their project.
+The presentation of each concept should be self-contained so that an engineer can reasonably understand it.
+For each concept, include:

-1. Descriptive name (e.g. “Folding Linkage Design” and not “Design 1”)
+- Descriptive name (e.g. “Folding Linkage Design” and not “Design 1”)

-2. Brief description in sentence form.
+- Brief description in sentence form.

 - Descriptive sketches sufficient to explain the concept.
 Label all essential parts, views, and directions.
 If the concept is used in multiple positions (e.g. open and closed), show a sketch for each.
 Hand-drawn sketches that are scanned in clearly are OK.

 - Itemize the advantages and disadvantages of each design (below each sketch, if possible).
 Use the PMI (plus/minus/interesting) classification in list form.

 - Discuss the concepts with your end-user and/or sponsor to collect their feedback on your preliminary concepts through interviews and/or group discussions.
 Use the feedback to update your specification sheet.